Gazza’s Gas and Grease — The Valleys

 Jaak: Dieter!
 Ya big giant booger brain!
 Bloody hell — will ya shut up for a bit!
 You are gonna scare the crap outta everyone!
 Come back here!

-That is exactly what had happened.
-Tag was nowhere to be seen.
-On seeing the familiar blue pickup pull up, he had started to come out to meet his friend – however as soon as he heard and saw a hunde with his head hanging out of the window barking his head off, he had turned tail and shot off towards the junker stack – disappearing between the piles of stacked vehicles.
+When he saw the familiar blue pickup pull up, he had started to come out to meet his friend.
+But the moment he heard and saw a hunde with his head hanging out of the window, barking wildly, he turned tail and shot off toward the junker stack — disappearing between the piles of stacked vehicles.

 Dieter: I’m sorry… Jaak.